rvicedomini/strainberry/README.md

 ### Generating the input from the reads
 In order to generate a strain-oblivious assembly and a read alignment, we recommend to use metaFlye, minimap2, and samtools.
-Assuming that these tools are available, it is possible to run the following commands, using 12 threads:
+Assuming these tools are available, it is possible to run the following commands, using 12 threads:

 ```
 cd example